-- More than half a million Kansas residents are enrolled in Medicare
+- More than half a million residents are enrolled in Medicare in Kansas

-- Only 15 percent of Kansas Medicare beneficiaries select Medicare Advantage plans (up from just 16% in 2018)
+- 27% of Kansas Medicare beneficiaries select Medicare Advantage plans (up from just 16% in 2018)

-- Residents in Kansas can select from between three and 35 Medicare Advantage plans in 2019, depending on where they live
+- Residents in Kansas can select from between 3 and 40 Medicare Advantage plans for 2020, depending on where they live

 - 62 insurers offer Medigap plans in Kansas; Disabled beneficiaries under age 65 have the same access and premiums as those who age onto Medicare at 65.

-- Per-enrollee Medicare spending in Kansas is just slightly lower than the national average
+- Per-enrollee spending for Medicare in Kansas is just slightly lower than the national average

-524,635 Kansas residents were enrolled in Medicare as of November 2018.
-That’s about 18 percent of the state’s total population, which is similar to the share of the total United States population enrolled in Medicare.
+544,530 Kansas residents were enrolled in Medicare as of July 2020, amounting to just under 19 percent of the state’s population — very similar to the share of the total United States population enrolled in Medicare.

-85 percent of Medicare beneficiaries in Kansas are eligible due to their age (ie, being at least 65), while the other 14 percent are under 65 and eligible for Medicare due to a disability that lasts at least 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for Medicare eligibility).
-Nationwide, 85 percent of Medicare beneficiaries are eligible due to age, while 16 percent are eligible due to disability.
+86 percent of Medicare beneficiaries in Kansas are eligible due to their age (ie, being at least 65), while the other 14 percent are under 65 and eligible for Medicare due to a disability that lasts at least 24 months (people with ALS or end-stage renal disease do not have to wait 24 months for Medicare eligibility).
+Nationwide, 85 percent of Medicare beneficiaries are eligible due to age, while 15 percent are eligible due to disability.

 Medicare Advantage in Kansas

-15 percent of Kansas Medicare beneficiaries selected private Medicare Advantage plans in 2017, which was much lower than the 33 percent of all Medicare beneficiaries nationwide who were enrolled in Medicare Advantage at that point.
-The remaining 85 percent of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.
+16 percent of Kansas Medicare beneficiaries selected private Medicare Advantage plans as of 2018, which was much lower than the 34 percent of all Medicare beneficiaries nationwide had Medicare Advantage enrollment at that point.
+The remaining 84 percent of the state’s Medicare beneficiaries had opted instead for coverage under Original Medicare.

 Medicare Advantage offers all of the benefits of Original Medicare (hospital inpatient care plus outpatient services), plus additional benefits like a cap on out-of-pocket costs, and in most cases, integrated Part D prescription drug coverage (the cap on out-of-pocket costs does not apply to the Part D coverage, however).
-Many Medicare Advantage plans also offer things like dental and vision coverage, a 24-hour nurse hotline, gym memberships, and even assistance with things like transportation and in-home safety.
-And some Advantage plans have no premiums other than the cost of Part B. But there are tradeoffs: Medicare Advantage plans have more limited networks than Original Medicare, and total out-of-pocket costs under an Advantage plan are typically higher than they would be with Original Medicare combined with Medigap and a stand-alone Part D plan.
+Many Medicare Advantage plans also provide additional benefits and programs, such as dental and vision coverage, a 24-hour nurse hotline, gym memberships, and even assistance with things like transportation and in-home safety.
+And some Advantage plans have no monthly premiums other than the cost of Medicare Part B. But there are tradeoffs and limitations: Medicare Advantage plans have more limited networks than Original Medicare, and total out-of-pocket costs under an Advantage plan are typically higher than they would be with Original Medicare combined with Medigap and a stand-alone Part D plan.